berkekiran/smart-contracts/token-contracts/erc20/README.md

 # ERC20 Contracts

-This directory contains three contracts: `ERC20BasicRoles.sol`, `ERC20Basic.sol` and `ERC20Advanced.sol`.
+This directory contains three contracts: `ERC20Basic.sol`, `ERC20BasicRoles.sol` and `ERC20Advanced.sol`.
 These contracts are designed to facilitate the creation and management of ERC20 tokens.
 They provide role-based access control and minting mechanisms.

 These contracts are robust solutions for projects looking to implement a token mechanism in an efficient and secure manner.
 However, they should be thoroughly tested and audited before use in a production environment.

+## ERC20Basic.sol

+The `ERC20Basic.sol` contract is a simpler version that allows for basic minting of tokens.
+It maintains a token counter to keep track of the total supply of tokens.
+The contract allows for minting of tokens by any address, with checks for minting status, minting price, and maximum supply.

+### Overview

+The contract uses the OpenZeppelin contracts for `ERC20` (an interface for ERC20 tokens) and `Ownable` (for basic access control).

+The contract has several key features:

+- **Token Contract**: The contract interacts with an ERC20 token contract, which is specified at the time of contract deployment.
+- **Token Minting**: The contract allows for minting of tokens by any address, with checks for minting status, minting price, and maximum supply.

 ## ERC20BasicRoles.sol